stormvale/elkhorn/README.md

 # Project: Elkhorn

-Project: Elkhorn is a distributed, cloud-native application intended to ease interactions between schools and families.
-Built to serve as a learning/experimentation platform for several techniques and technologies, including Dapr, .NET Aspire, EF Core for Azure Cosmos DB, React, Redux Toolkit, TestContainers, Yarp, Authenticaion (OIDC via MSAL, Auth2) and other stuff.
+Project: Elkhorn is a cloud-native microservices application intended to ease interactions between schools and families.
+Built to serve as a learning/experimentation platform for several techniques and technologies, including Dapr, .NET Aspire, EF Core for Azure Cosmos DB, React, Redux Toolkit, TestContainers, Infrastructure as Code (IaC) using Terraform, Api Gateway using Yarp, CI/CD using GitHub Actions, Authentication (OIDC via MSAL, Auth2), multi-tenancy and other stuff.

 ## Structure